laurenchow/Parsley/README.md

 An alternative path for the user to quickly view suggested restaurants using their default zipcode established at signup.
 Users can modify their initial set of preferences and demographic information at any time by clicking on the My Profile tab.
 <br>

+#####Cosine similarity

+To borrow from Wikipedia:

+Cosine similarity measures the similarity between two vectors of an inner product space that measures the cosine of the angle between them.
+The cosine of 0° is 1, and it is less than 1 for any other angle.

+It is thus a judgement of orientation and not magnitude:

+•	Two vectors with the same orientation have a Cosine similarity of 1
+•	Two vectors at 90° have a similarity of 0
+•	Two vectors diametrically opposed have a similarity of -1

+Cosine similarity is particularly used in positive space, where the outcome is neatly bounded in [0,1].
+(Read more about cosine similarity <a href "http://en.wikipedia.org/wiki/Cosine_similarity"> here</a>).

+Note that these bounds apply for any number of dimensions, and Cosine similarity is most commonly used in high-dimensional positive spaces.
+For example, in Information Retrieval and text mining, each term is notionally assigned a different dimension and a document is characterised by a vector where the value of each dimension corresponds to the number of times that term appears in the document.

+Cosine similarity then gives a useful measure of how similar two restaurants are likely to be in terms of their subject matter – specifically, their features.

 ####<strong>Installation</strong><br>

 1. Clone this repo and install all the required libraries.